aliftech/jin/README.md

 Commands:
   attack
-  scan-ports
+  check
+  map
+  scan
   version

 ```

-Jin is a DDOS command-line tools designed to make your scan port and sending DDOS attack to your target.
+Jin is a hacking command-line tools designed to make your scan port, gathering urls, check vulnerability and sending DDOS attack to your target.
 This tools is made for ethical and education purpose.
 I recommend you not to use this tools for harmfull action.

 ## **Current Tools:**

-- **scan-ports**: This tool scans a target host for open ports, providing valuable information for network analysis and troubleshooting.
+- **scan**: This tool scans a target host for open ports, providing valuable information for network analysis and troubleshooting.

 - **attack**: This command is used to send DDOS target to target.

-- **version**: This command will show the current version of this cli tool.
+- **version**: This command will show the current version of
+  this cli tool.

+- **map**: Mapping and gathering the related urls in the target website.

+- **check**: Check website vulnerability.

 ### **Installation:**